HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 Instances of the function are closed subsequently after returning their result to the function's next highest instance.
 In the example above, the base case returns 2 to the next highest instance, which will use the result to compute *3!*, and so on.
 In the last step, 120 is returned, and the highest instance of the function is closed.

 In C, the function calculating the factorial can be elegantly written.
 You can see below that the function `factorial` is used within the function itself (`factorial(n-1)`).
 Even without a basic understanding of software development, you might appreciate the simplicity.
-We can compute a factorial in just four lines of code.
+We can compute the factorial for any given number in just four lines of code.

 ```C
 long factorial(int n)